-Since their inception movies have always represented a way to escape reality.
-Be it the drudgery of the everyday or the horrors of wartime, flickering images in the dark have always imagined a better place, somewhere out there, over the rainbow and straight on ‘til morning.
+Since their inception, movies have always represented a way to escape reality.
+Be it the drudgery of every day or the horrors of wartime, flickering images in the dark have always imagined a better place, somewhere out there, over the rainbow and straight on ‘til morning.

-The background to this home confinement is an odd one, as the Angulo’s Peruvian father is anti-establishment, anti-capitalism, anti-government and on and on.
-That was the thinking that most likely lured the Angulo’s American mother into going along with the original plan (herself just as much a captive), but if there was any real motives for keeping their children away from the world, they have died off and been replaced by a hard-drinking, abusive and controlling patriarch.
+The background to this home confinement is an odd one, as the Angulo’s Peruvian father is anti-establishment, anti-capitalist, anti-government, and on and on.
+That was the thinking that most likely lured the Angulo’s American mother into going along with the original plan (herself just as much a captive), but if there were any real motives for keeping their children away from the world, they have died off and been replaced by a hard-drinking, abusive, and controlling patriarch.

-But Moselle isn’t interested with them individually; she views them, and frames them, as a pack.
+But Moselle isn’t interested in them individually; she views them and frames them as a pack.
 A pack robbed of the outside and forced to turn inward and escape within their imagination.
-Cinema fuels that imagination and it has shaped the Angulo’s world.
-Of all the movies the Angulo’s gravitate to, they seem to identify most strongly with Quentin Tarantino’s Reservoir Dogs and Pulp Fiction as well as Christopher Nolan’s The Dark Knight trilogy.
+Cinema fuels that imagination, and it shaped the Angulos’ world.
+Of all the movies the Angulos gravitate to, they seem to identify most strongly with Quentin Tarantino’s Reservoir Dogs and Pulp Fiction, as well as Christopher Nolan’s The Dark Knight trilogy.
 The brothers re-create these movies, line by line, shot by shot, re-enacting them and shooting them with incredible creativity (they make an impressive bat-suit out of cereal boxes and yoga mats) and devotion.
 Hunter S. Thompson did something similar as a young man, copying Fitzgerald’s The Great Gatsby and Hemingway’s The Sun Also Rises, word for word, punctuation for punctuation, letting the prose seep into his fingers and percolate his mind.
-The technique worked wonders for Thompson and as Moselle suggests, it might do the same for the Angulos.
+The technique worked wonders for Thompson, and as Moselle suggests, it might do the same for the Angulos.

 However, whatever success awaits the Angulos as filmmakers, it is not equally shared by Moselle.
 Premiering at this past Sundance Film Festival, The Wolfpack divided critics and viewers alike between the movie’s content and the movie’s quality.
 The material speaks volumes to those who spend their lives in darkened places before flickering images, but The Wolfpack is an amateurish movie at best, one that is only of note because of its fascinating subjects.
 Considering that The Wolfpack looks at the profound power images can hold over the viewer, it is a pity that The Wolfpack comes up short trying to capture and articulate that in a visual manner.